Boundary-Centric Clip-Budgeted Active Learning for Temporal Action Segmentation: Related Work

-\textbf{Uncertainty Estimation.} Uncertainty-based acquisition is a core paradigm in AL, where informative samples are selected using measures such as entropy, margin, and committee disagreement \cite{ren2021survey, beluch2018power}.
-In deep AL, epistemic uncertainty is commonly approximated using Bayesian surrogates including Monte Carlo dropout (MCD) \cite{gal2016dropout}, deep ensembles \cite{lakshminarayanan2017simple}, and uncertainty decompositions that separate epistemic and aleatoric components \cite{kendall2017uncertainties}.
-These estimators are often paired with information-theoretic acquisition functions such as BALD \cite{houlsby2011bayesian}, and its scalable deep variants \cite{gal2017deep}.
+\textbf{Uncertainty Estimation.} Uncertainty-based acquisition is a core paradigm in AL, where informative samples are selected using entropy, margin, and committee disagreement to select informative samples \cite{ren2021survey, beluch2018power}.
+In deep AL, epistemic uncertainty is commonly approximated using Monte Carlo dropout (MCD) \cite{gal2016dropout}, deep ensembles \cite{lakshminarayanan2017simple}, and other Bayesian surrogates \cite{kendall2017uncertainties}.
+These estimators are often paired with information-theoretic acquisition functions such as BALD \cite{houlsby2011bayesian}, and its variants \cite{gal2017deep}.
 For batch querying, uncertainty is frequently complemented by diversity objectives (e.g., core-set selection) to reduce redundancy \cite{sener2017active}.